-- The PharmCAS school deadline indicates the date you must submit your web application and official transcripts to PharmCAS.
-This is NOT the deadline by which your verified application must arrive at your designated schools.
+- The PharmCAS institutional deadline indicates the date you must submit your web application and official transcripts to PharmCAS.
+This is NOT the deadline by which your verified application must arrive at your designated programs.

 - Allow up to 4 weeks for PharmCAS to process and verify your application once your application and transcripts are received.

-- Your pharmacy schools may require additional materials, including supplemental applications and letters of recommendation, before your application is considered.
+- Your pharmacy programs may require additional materials, including supplemental applications and letters of recommendation, before your application is considered.

-- Pharmacy schools may not take all PharmCAS application fields into consideration in the admission decision process.
+- Pharmacy programs may not take all PharmCAS application fields into consideration in the admission decision process.

 - PharmCAS is not responsible for any materials lost in the mail or for delays caused by the registrar’s office.
 Express or certified mail does not guarantee expedient processing, nor does sending transcripts express or certified guarantee receipt by PharmCAS.

 - Carefully review the instructions and checklist on this web site to prepare for the PharmCAS application process.
-Go to Important Forms to Print! to download and print PDF versions of these materials.
+Go to Forms & Printable Documents to download PDF versions of these materials.

 The Pharmacy College Application Service (PharmCAS) and the American Association of Colleges of Pharmacy (AACP) value diversity and comply with all applicable local, state, and federal laws related to equal opportunity and non-discrimination.
 As such, they do not discriminate on the basis of race, ethnicity, national origin, sex, age, religion, creed, disability, sexual orientation, or veteran status in any of their policies, practices, or procedures.Back to Top